Manasbej1997/Random-forest/README.md

 # Random-forest
-Random forests are an ensemble learning method for classification
+Random forests are an ensemble learning method Both classification and Regression